 Mid Atlantic Maritime Academy Quality Assurance (QA) plan includes formal procedures for Task Order performance and/or milestone reviews.
-A pre-delivery meeting covers the methodology, and range and depth of deliverables.
-The task order leader chairs these effort to ensure the customer is served in a superb manner.
+A pre-delivery meeting covers the methodology and range and depth of deliverables.
+The task order leader chairs these efforts to ensure the customer is served in a superb manner.
 The SeaPort-e Program Manager figures into this execution plan at every level prior to launching the deliverable.
 Follow up “lessons learned”, if not previously incorporated, are considered for applicability in the execution of the task.
 The informal aspect also includes peer reviews of efforts and the concept of team ownership and responsibility for the curriculum.
 Mid Atlantic Maritime Academy also makes it a standard practice to keep the customer involved in the actual course development tempo for the training days.

 All performance reviews will be required in the Statement of Work.
 These reviews will be linked to the lifecycle of the task if the training is of considerable duration.
 At least one QA review will be required for any Task Order and any and all Quality Assurance reviews will include at a minimum the Task Order Leader.
 Delivery will not be made until each deliverable has been reviewed for applicability and modifications are incorporated.
 The department head, whether part of the team nucleus or not, shall make this peer review.

-Corrective and Preventive Measures
+Corrective and Preventive Measures of seaport-e

 Project success is dependent upon the accurate incorporation of applicable training elements within the developed curriculum.
 The accurate generation of curriculum by the Mid Atlantic Maritime Academy staff is accomplished by subject matter expertise in leadership roles for a particular course, and through requirements definition, and performance reviews.
-The need for corrective measures is clarified through critiques, and is put into place through a well-developed modification process as defined by our QMS.
+The need for corrective measures is clarified through critiques and is put into place through a well-developed modification process as defined by our QMS.